 All ECB DBS applications are now online, it is no longer possible to make a paper application.

-The application must be initiated within the system by a designated person within cricket (e.g. Club Welfare Officer, County Welfare Officer, County ACO Officer etc.) who knows you and the role that you are carrying out.
+The application must be initiated within the system by a designated person within cricket (e.g. Club Safeguarding Officer, County Welfare Officer, County ACO Officer etc.) who knows you and the role that you are carrying out.

 Please speak to your club, league or County board who will point you in the right direction if you don’t know who the right person is.